tnebooks/12th-biology/content.en/botany/ecosystem/_index.md

 In the 7 stages of hydrosere succession, stage1 is occupied by pioneer community, while the stage 7 is occupied by the climax community.
 The stages 2 to 6 are occupied by seral communities.

+**Lithosere**

+Lithosere is a type of xerosere initiating on a barren rock surface.
+The barren rock is devoid of water and organic matter.
+A barren rock surface gets mineral deposits due to weathering.
+This results in the colonization of pioneer organisms like crustose lichens.
+Through a series of successive seral stages, forest stage (Climax community) is achieved finally.
+These series of stages are given below Fig 7.21.

+**1. Crustose lichen stage**- The pioneers like crustose lichens (Rhizocarpon and Lecanora) secrete some acids which enhance the weathering of rock.
+Due to this continuous process, small particles of rocks are formed, which together with decaying lichen make the first thin layer of soil on rock surface.
+However, this process is very slow.
+At the end, this habitats become less fit for existing plants and is gradually replaced by another type of lichens called foliose lichen.

+**2. Foliose lichen stage** - Gradually crustose lichens are replaced by foliose lichen like Parmelia and Dermatocarpon etc. These plants have leaf like structures.
+They also secrete some acids which further loosen the rocks into small soil particles.
+This process enhances water retaining capacity of the habitat and causes further accumulation of soil particles and humus.
+Gradual changes make the area less favourable for existing foliose lichen.

+**3. Moss stage** - When the habitat is changed, the existing foliose lichen starts disappearing and favours the growth of some xerophytic moss like Polytrichum, Tortula and Grimmia.
+The luxurious growth of moss competes with lichens.
+Due to the death and decay of mosses, further addition of humus and moisture to the habitat takes place.
+Therefore, the next seral community tries to replace the moss community.

+**4.Herb stage** - With the gradual disappearance of moss stage, herbaceous plant communities like Aristida, Festuca and Poa, etc., invade the habitat.
+The extensive growth of these herbs alter the habitat.
+The decaying leaves, stems, root and other parts of these plants get deposited on the soil surface in the form of humus.
+It further increases the water holding capacity of soil.
+These conditions become more suitable for shrubs.

 ### Significance of Plant Succession
 -  Succession is a dynamic process.
 Hence